 Magnolia Plantation journal containing daily entries that document work done on Magnolia Plantation in 1849.
 Also includes a list of all enslaved people, along with age and a brief description; lists of births and deaths; a list of enslaved people issued spades, shovels, hoes, and axes; a list of shoes distributed; a listing of farm animals and tools; and a list of all items bought for use on the plantation.

 Documents cotton production at Magnolia Plantation, 1846-1851.
-Includes lists of the amount of cotton each person picked per day, with brief descriptions of conditions; records of cotton shipments; and a list of garments made in 1848.
+Includes lists with names of enslaved people and the amount of cotton picked per day, with brief descriptions of conditions; records of cotton shipments; and a list of garments made in 1848.

 |Oversize Volume SV-4850/42||

 Volume documenting cotton production at Magnolia Plantation, 1853.
-Includes a listing of the amount of cotton each person picked per day, with brief descriptions of conditions, and a list of the weight and number of each bale.
+Includes lists with names of enslaved person and the amount of cotton picked per day, with brief descriptions of conditions, and a list of the weight and number of each bale.